Beilis affair: Makhalin and Singaevsky at the trial

-Expert Examinations
+Expert examinations

-During the trial, medical, psychiatric, and theological examinations were conducted to determine whether A. Yushchinsky's murder was ritualistic.
+During the trial, medical, psychiatric, and theological examinations were conducted to determine whether Yushchinskyi's murder was ritualistic.

 On October 14, 1913, the court began reviewing the medical examination.
-First, the court fully read the protocol of the initial forensic autopsy of Yushchinsky's body, conducted by Kiev doctor T. N. Karpinsky on March 22, 1911, the protocol of the second forensic autopsy, conducted by Professor N. A. Obolonsky and prosector N. N. Trufanov on March 26, 1911, and their examination of individual parts of Yushchinsky's body and clothing on March 27, 1911.
+First, the court fully read the protocol of the initial forensic autopsy of Yushchinskyi's body, conducted by Kiev doctor T.N.
+Karpinsky on March 22, 1911, the protocol of the second forensic autopsy, conducted by Professor N.A.
+Obolonsky and prosector N.N.
+Trufanov on March 26, 1911, and their examination of individual parts of Yushchinskyi's body and clothing on March 27, 1911.
 Professor Dmitry Kosorotov and Trufanov were called to provide conclusions (Obolonsky had died by then).
-The defense proposed their own experts — Warsaw professor of surgery A. A. Kadyan and court surgeon Professor Evgeny Pavlov.
-On October 15, the court asked all four experts to address questions about the nature of the injuries on Yushchinsky's body.
+The defense proposed their own experts — Warsaw professor of surgery A.A.
+Kadyan and court surgeon Professor Yevgeny Pavlov.
+On October 15, the court asked all four experts to address questions about the nature of the injuries on Yushchinskyi's body.
 After a day-long discussion, the experts could not reach a consensus, and on the morning of October 16, the court asked them to present their conclusions separately, which they did.

-According to Professor Kadyan, "Yushchinsky certainly lost blood from the wounds, but there is no evidence of deliberate exsanguination".
+According to Professor Kadyan, "Yushchinskyi certainly lost blood from the wounds, but there is no evidence of deliberate exsanguination".
 According to court physician Pavlov, "Stabs to the heart area, like bullet wounds, cause massive internal bleeding and minimal external bleeding.
 These wounds are not a means to collect blood.
-It would be far more convenient to collect blood from one large wound if such a wound had been inflicted on Yushchinsky… It is impossible to kill a person without blood, and it is impossible to judge the killers' plan…" Bekhterev also confirmed that there were actually 14 wounds on the right temple, as noted by Dr. Karpinsky during the first autopsy, not 13 as the prosecution claimed, attributing a kabbalistic significance to the number as a key indicator of the ritual nature of the murder (one wound was double, from two overlapping blows).
+It would be far more convenient to collect blood from one large wound if such a wound had been inflicted on Yushchinskyi...
+It is impossible to kill a person without blood, and it is impossible to judge the killers' plan..."
+Bekhterev also confirmed that there were actually 14 wounds on the right temple, as noted by Dr. Karpinsky during the first autopsy, not 13 as the prosecution claimed, attributing a kabbalistic significance to the number as a key indicator of the ritual nature of the murder (one wound was double, from two overlapping blows).